geerc/www/gkapfham/index.md

 organizations in technical areas such as software engineering, software testing, and data science.
 In addition to delivering seminars about research methods and effective communication, I serve as an academic and research adviser for undergraduate and graduate students.
-If you would like to learn more about me, then you can read my [biography]({{site.baseurl}}/biography/).
+Please read my professional [biography]({{site.baseurl}}/biography/) if you would like to learn more about me.

 {% comment %} or {% endcomment %}
 {% comment %} view my curriculum vitae as either a <a target="_blank" href = {% endcomment %}